 You know what sucks?
 Getting into a car accident.
 You know what makes this situation worse?
 Not knowing what to do when you file a car insurance claim.

 Calling the authorities ensures you have an official and detailed scene report.
-You should also take photos and videos of damages, signage, and all injuries.
-On-scene evidence helps insurance companies determine who caused the crash and the severity of property damages.
+You should also take photos and videos of the damage, signage, and all injuries.
+On-scene evidence helps insurance companies determine who caused the crash and the severity of property damage.

 If you don’t know the specifics of what your insurance covers, review all policy details after a car accident.
 Even if the accident seems minor, make sure you know what you’re entitled to.
 This is also the time to contact a skilled personal injury attorney for assistance.
 A law team specializing in car accident injuries will provide the legal support you need.